Kujawadl/CSC442_Proj2/README.md

  - STACK;
  - PRINT;

-Note that the Block World interpreter will automatically output the initial and final positions of all blocks, in addition to the relevant compilation or debugging output (if desired).
+Note that the Block World interpreter will automatically output the initial and final positions of all blocks, in addition to the relevant compilation output (the input file w/ line numbers, error table if any).

 <a name="program" />
 ## Sample Program: